bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 ### Results from earlier rounds

-Results achieved by the models have been compared with the average score of all Fantasy players in a given round.
+Results achieved by the models have been compared with the average score of all Fantasy players in a given round<sup>2</sup>.
 The results are displayed in the table below:

 ### Gameweek 19 teams